Bomaderry, New South Wales: Transport

-Its railway station is the terminus of the South Coast railway line, which is part of the NSW TrainLink network.
+Its railway station is the terminus of the South Coast railway line, which is part of the Sydney Trains intercity network.
 Bomaderry has public bus services both within the suburb and to neighbouring areas.
 These were significantly expanded in 2020, with 45 new routes announced.

 Education

 Bomaderry High School is one of the major high schools in the Shoalhaven, holding places in state debating, public speaking, sporting and dance eisteddfod.
 Nowra Anglican College is a K–12 school located in Bomaderry.
 Bomaderry Public School is the main primary school in the area with over 400 students.